lnus/pkd-project/README.md

 cabal install gloss
 ```

-Compile the cli.hs file and run it.
+Compile the Main.hs file and run it.

 #### Windows